zaiisao/Documentation/en/Video/initialize_mac_video.md

 ```

 ## Next Steps
-You have now finished creating the AgoraRtcEngine instance and can start a video call with the following steps:
+You have created the AgoraRtcEngine instance and can start a video call with the following steps:

 * [Join a Channel](../../en/Video/join_video_mac.md)
 * [Publish and Subscribe to Streams](../../en/Video/publish_mac.md)

-For added requirements on network connection or audio quality, you can also take the following steps before joining a channel:
+To check the network connection or audio quality before joining a channel, you can refer to the following sections:

 * [Conduct a Last mile Test](../../en/Video/lastmile_ios.md)
 * [Set the Stereo/High-fidelity Audio Profile](../../en/Video/audio_profile_mac.md)